North Korean involvement in the Russo-Ukrainian war (2022–present): Russia

-Russia rejected the accusations of North Korean soldiers as "fake news".
-Putin later responded to questions about satellite images that allegedly indicate the presence of North Korean soldiers on Russian territory at a press conference on 24 October 2024, following the BRICS summit in Kazan, saying that "The images are serious.
+Although North Korean troops were deployed to fight Ukrainian troops in early August 2024, Russia rejected the accusations of North Korean soldiers as "fake news".
+Putin later responded to questions about satellite images that allegedly indicated the presence of North Korean soldiers on Russian territory at a press conference on 24 October 2024, following the BRICS summit in Kazan, saying that "The images are serious.
 If there are images, then they reflect something."
-He also stated that the escalation of the situation in Ukraine was not caused by Russia's actions, but by the US-backed “coup” (Euromaidan) of 2014.
+He also stated that the escalation of the situation in Ukraine was not caused by Russia's actions, but by the US-backed "coup" of 2014 (Euromaidan).

 On 26 April 2025, following the end of the offensive, Russia's Chief of General Staff Valery Gerasimov finally confirmed North Korean involvement, stating:

 Soldiers and officers of the Korean People's Army, fulfilling combat tasks shoulder to shoulder with Russian servicemen, in the course of repelling the Ukrainian incursion demonstrated high professionalism; and displayed resilience, courage, and heroism in battle.

+In August 2024, Ukrainian forces crossed the border into Kursk Oblast, resulting in a small part of the oblast coming under Ukrainian occupation.
+In early April 2025, the Chief of Russia's General Staff Valery Gerasimov reported that Kursk Oblast had been liberated from Ukrainian troops.

+In September 2025, Putin publicly thanked Kim Jong Un for sending North Korean troops to fight against Ukraine.
+In December 2025, Kursk Oblast Governor Alexander Khinshtein announced the city of Kursk would build a memorial to celebrate the North Korean soldiers who had been deployed to defend Kursk against Ukraine.
+The monument, which received support from the Russian defense ministry, will be built in the city of Kursk and is dedicated to “the combat brotherhood of the DPRK and Russia.”

+In September 2026, at the opening of the Yakov Novichenko Bridge between North Korea and Russia, Russian Prime Minister Mikhail Mishustin referred to "the Korean heroes who, only recently, fought shoulder to shoulder with our soldiers and defended Russian soil".

 United States

 US defense secretary Lloyd Austin expressed concern about the possible consequences of the deployment.
-The United States announced that it would take decisive action in response to North Korea's alleged military support for Russia in the Ukraine conflict.
-US secretary of state Antony Blinken said that North Korea could expect a “tough response” for the involvement of its troops in the fighting.
+The US announced that it would take decisive action in response to North Korea's alleged military support for Russia in the Russo-Ukrainian war.
+US secretary of state Antony Blinken said that North Korea could expect a "tough response" for the involvement of its troops in the fighting.
 He made the comments during a joint appearance with the NATO Secretary General in Brussels.

 NATO

 NATO Secretary General Mark Rutte warned of the geopolitical risks that could arise from increased military cooperation between North Korea and Russia, pointing out that this could further destabilize the dynamics of the war.
-On 28 October 2024, he spoke of a “significant escalation” in the Ukraine conflict due to the stationing of North Korean troops in the Kursk region.
+On 28 October 2024, he spoke of a "significant escalation" in the Ukraine conflict due to the stationing of North Korean troops in Kursk Oblast.
 He said that the cooperation between Russia and North Korea endangers security in both the Indo-Pacific and the Euro-Atlantic area and further intensifies the war dynamic.